Baby's Got Mail: Free Books Boost Early Literacy

 In return, the Imagination Library chooses, sources and ships the books.
 A panel of early childhood literacy experts selects the age-appropriate books, which are organized around themes and concepts and include two bilingual Spanish-English books per year.
 The choices range from time-tested titles like The Tale of Peter Rabbit by Beatrix Potter to contemporary classics such as Newbery Medal winner Last Stop on Market Street by Matt de la Pena.

-Parton first launched the Imagination Library in 1995 in eastern Tennessee, where she'd grown up in poverty with a father who couldn't read.
+Parton first launched the Imagination Library in 1995 in eastern Tennessee, where she grew up in poverty with a father who couldn't read.
 The program expanded nationally in 2000.
 Now, there are Imagination Library programs in all but one state and in the United Kingdom, Australia and Canada — reaching more than 1 million children a month in the U.S.

 Right now, only Tennessee has a universal program — although North Carolina's legislature recently approved funding to start expanding statewide.